Editor’s Note: This blog post has been recently updated to reflect the most current industry news.

-With this rise in interest comes more inquiries about everything from payment options to ADA compliance.
+With this rise in interest comes more inquiries about everything from payment options and ADA compliance to software integration.
 Below, we’ve compiled a list of the most common self-service kiosk questions and their answers.

 There are a variety of payment options available for kiosks, and which ones to utilize depend on a business’ needs.
 Most restaurant self-service kiosks accept credit cards and offer a “pay at the counter” choice for customers paying with cash.
-However, as more QSRs and fast casuals explore kiosk programs, many are employing cash dispensing hardware to offer the full self-order experience and eliminate the need for patrons to stop at the counter.
+However, as more QSRs and fast casual establishments explore kiosk programs, many are employing cash dispensing hardware to offer the full self-order experience and eliminate the need for patrons to stop at the counter.

 ADA compliance is an important factor to consider when planning a self-service program as it protects your business from expensive lawsuits and, more importantly, guarantees the entire public can independently interact with your kiosks.
-Wheelchair accessibility is a common discussion when planning kiosks, but did you know there are numerous assistive technology products designed to support people with disabilities that make it difficult to see, read, hear, or interact with touch screen displays?
+Wheelchair accessibility is a common discussion when planning kiosks, but did you know there are numerous assistive technology products designed to support people with certain disabilities that make it difficult to see, read, hear, or interact with touch screen displays?

 Self-service kiosks are designed differently to withstand the environmental factors that come with being placed outside.
 In these instances, the structures must be designed and engineered to be weather-resistant, secure, durable and safe for all outdoor conditions.

-If you’re looking to utilize self-service kiosks outside, you’ll need to keep in mind that outdoor kiosks can cost much more than that of an indoor kiosk.
+If you’re looking to utilize outdoor self-service kiosks outside, you’ll need to keep in mind that outdoor kiosks cost more than that of an indoor kiosk.
 This is because these kiosks must be more durable, watertight, and insulated as well as include hardware components that are rated and ruggedized for the outdoors.
 Touch screens need to be easily read in direct sunlight, and the exterior must handle exposure to heavy wind, rain, and more.
 Additionally, mounting will need to be factored in along with climate control inside the kiosk to maintain temperature and humidity.

 When considering an outdoor option, make sure you’re aware of all the variables associated with ensuring a successful deployment.